Tools for Professional Plaster Finishes

 Materials Needed to Skim a Room

-To skim a room, you need the following materials:
+To skim plaster successfully, you’ll need the following materials:

-• Angle Beads: Used to reinforce and shape corners and edges around windows and doors.
+• Angle Beads – Reinforces corners and edges around doors and windows

 • Plastering trowel